Skip to main content

 └── NewComponent.jsx

-The NewComponent.js file will be automatically loaded when the productView page is rendered.
+The NewComponent.jsx file will be automatically loaded when the productView page renders.

 <your-theme-folder>